 It is notable that the RX10 IV has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The LX15 does not feature such a mic input.

-Both the LX15 and the RX10 IV are recent models that feature in their makers' current product line-up.
+Both the LX15 and the RX10 IV are recent models that are part of the current product line-up.
 The LX15 replaced the earlier Panasonic LX7, while the RX10 IV followed on from the Sony RX10 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic LX15 Manual (free pdf) or the online Sony RX10 IV Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic LX15 or the Sony RX10 IV – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Panasonic Lumix DMC-LX15: